rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 ## Progress Notes

-- **Current Phase**: Phase 3 - TDD for Battleship-Style Game
+- **Current Phase**: Phase 4 - Engine Enhancements and Polish
 - **Next Steps**:
-  1. Develop integration tests for the Battleship game to validate SignalR and database interactions.
+  1. Begin Phase 4 by planning and implementing enhancements like player authentication.
-  2. Begin Phase 4 by planning enhancements like player authentication and room management.
+  2. Develop room management features to dynamically create and manage game rooms.
-- **Updates**: Phase 3 unit tests and logic for `BattleshipGame` are complete.
-CoinFlip integration tests are passing.
-The next focus is on integration tests to confirm end-to-end functionality for the Battleship game.
+- **Updates**: Phase 3 is complete with unit tests, logic, and integration tests for `BattleshipGame`.
+CoinFlip integration tests are also passing.
+The focus now shifts to Phase 4 for engine enhancements.

 ## Conclusion